 Francis & Adrienne Mugwanya

-Francis & Adrienne Mugwanya are raising the esteem and capability among people with disabilities in Uganda through the Church.
+Francis & Adrienne Mugwanya are the founders and directors of Father’s Heart Mobility Ministry, an indigenous NGO in Uganda which exists to raise the esteem and capability among people with disabilities through the church.

 Khosto Mokitimi - BBL Ministry

 Based in the small country of Lesotho, Khotso is establishing a ministry that will train and equip young people in farming agriculture in order to provide income and break cycles of poverty.
 This is a micro-financing initiative with the aim to inspire young entreprneurs with much needed opportunities in an impoverish country.
 As part of his ministry, Khotso will be raising up Christian leaders through mentorships, bible studies, and church programs.
 This is a holistic approach to making tangible change in a very poor area of Africa.